 - Their widespread distribution and ability to tolerate cold water are due to thermoregulatory adaptations (called gigantothermy) which allow them to maintain their core body temperature.

-- They are considered Critically Endangered around the world by the IUCN Red List and listed as Endangered in the US.
+- They are considered Vulnerable around the world by the IUCN Red List and listed as Endangered in the US.

 - Their scientific name is Dermochelys coriacea.